Last Updated on September 10, 2020

 Affiliate links linking to products we love may be found within this article.
 For more info, please check our Disclosure page for more explanation of affiliates and sponsorships.

-If you’re looking for fun things to do in Durham every weekend—including special events—this guide has everything you’ll ever need.
+If you’re looking for fun things to do in Durham —including special events—this guide has everything you’ll ever need.
 Just keep in mind that you’ll have to come back because there’s enough stuff to do for more than a couple of days.

 So with the challenge laid out, let’s see exactly how you can enjoy this awesome city in the North Carolina Research Triangle.